Scale-by-scale energy transfers in bubbly flows: Results

-A comparison between the filtered budget {\tt F1} and the KHM relation {\tt C1} is shown in figure \ref{fig:hga_r8_nf}.
+Comparison between different contributions to the filtered budget {\tt F1} \eqref{eq:f1_contri} and the KHM relation {\tt C1} \eqref{eq:khm_contri} for run {\tt R2} is shown in figure \ref{fig:hga_r8_nf}.
 The excellent agreement between different contributions for the two methods is again evident.
 This is consistent with previous studies on compressible turbulence \citep{Hellinger_2021a}.

-The contributions due to the nonlinear advection, surface tension, and viscous dissipation is identical to the small $\At$ case.
+The dependence of nonlinear advection ${\mathcal N}_K$, surface tension ${\mathcal F}^\sigma_K$, and viscous dissipation ${\mathcal D}_K$ on the filtering wave number $K$ is similar to the small $\At$ case discussed in the previous section.
+Their interpretation in the scale-by-scale budget is also identical.

-However, the buoyancy contribution varies non-monotonically with the filtering wavenumber $K$.
-It increases up to $K\sim K_D$ and then decreases slightly before saturating.
-This suggests that the buoyancy term, in addition to the usual injection, contributes towards inter-scale transfers.
-Furthermore, the pressure contribution is no longer negligible, and it suggests transfers to both small and large scales from the intermediate scales.
-How can an injection mechanism do transfer across scales, and how can pressure simultaneously do a transfer to both large and small scales?
+However, the buoyancy contribution for large $\At$ varies non-monotonically with the filtering wavenumber $K$ (see ${\mathcal F}^g_K$ in figure~\ref{fig:hga_r8_nf}).
+It initially rises, reaching a peak around $K\sim K_D$, then declines and saturates to $\epsilon^g$.
+This suggests that, in addition to injection, buoyancy plays a role in the inter-scale energy transfers.
+This assertion is further justified by noting that the contribution of the buoyancy term in the time evolution equation of the residual energy (at scales $>K$), $\mathcal{K}-\mathcal{E}_K$, is equal to ${\mathcal F}_K^{g,\,{\rm small}}=\epsilon^g-\mathcal{F}^g_K$.
+From the plot of $\mathcal{F}^g_K$, it is evident that ${\mathcal F}_K^{g,\,{\rm small}}$ remains positive for $K<K_D$ and turns negative when $K>K_D$.
+This sign reversal between the resolved and residual buoyancy contribution indicates an inverse energy transfer from small scales ($K>K_D$) to intermediate scales ($K\approx K_D$) \citep{Pope_2000}.
+Note that similar non-monotonic behavior of the energy injection is also observed in definitions {\tt F3} and {\tt F4} (see figure \ref{fig:density_buoyancy_compare} (b) in Appendix \ref{app:all_buoyancy}).